9elements/cap3_addons/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your Rails application's Gemfile, inside the `:development` group:

 ```ruby
 gem 'cap3_addons'